 My God, my God, why have You forsaken me?
 Far from my deliverance are the words of my groaning.Psalm 22:1(NASB)

 Why did God forsake the Son of His love?
-Why did His heavenly Father turn His back on His only begotten Son in Whom He delighted?
-Why should God the Son suffer the concentrated horror of those three eternal hours.
-Well scripture gives us the answer:
+Why did His Heavenly Father turn His back on His only begotten Son in Whom He delighted?
+Why should God the Son suffer the concentrated horror of those three eternal hours?
+Scripture gives us the answer:

-Heavenly Father, I cannot begin to grasp what Christ had to endure on the cross on my account.
-May my life reflect eternal love and gratitude.
-Thank You that He died for me - I pray that I might live for Him, in Jesus name.
-AMEN
+Heavenly Father, I cannot begin to grasp what Christ had to endure on the Cross on my account.
+May my life reflect eternal love and gratitude for my precious Saviour.
+Thank You that He died for me, I pray that I might live for Him.
+In Jesus' name, AMEN.